SDXorg/pysd/docs/index.rst

 ====
 *Simulating System Dynamics Models in Python*

 This project is a simple library for running System Dynamics models in python, with the purpose of improving integration of Big Data and Machine Learning into the SD workflow.

+PySD translates :doc:`Vensim <development/vensim_translation>` or
+:doc:`XMILE <development/xmile_translation>` model files into python modules, and provides methods to modify, simulate, and observe those translated models.

 Contents: